WhiteCoreSim/WhiteCore-Dev/README.md

 * Google + community for WhiteCore with a friendly bunch that is happy to answer questions.
 Find it at https://plus.google.com/communities/113034607546142208907?cfem=1

+*NOTE:
+ As of Version 0.9.2, the WhiteCore repository format has changed.
+ The WhiteCore-Optional-Modules repository has also been updated for the new structure.
+ To ensure correct compiling, use the latest commits of the WhiteCore-Dev or a release version >= 0.9.2*

+*Please see the "Updating from a pre 0.9.2 version.txt" file for details on files and configurations that will need to be modified
+ The document can be found in the WhiteCoreDocs directory*